jimmywutron/LCtoGoogleSheets/README.md

 # Running the program

-To run the program, simply open the terminal and type
+To run the program, open the terminal and type

 ```bash
 python LCImporter.py